-Man Behind $400,000 Of Dealer Car Thefts Charged With 11 Years In Prison
+Man Behind $400,000 Of Dealer Car Thefts Gets 11 Years In Prison

-A man’s short but profitable scheme stealing over $400,000 in vehicles from multiple dealers concludes with a sentencing of 11 years in prison, KTLA reports.
+A man’s short but profitable scheme stealing over $400,000 in vehicles from multiple dealers concludes with a sentence of 11 years in prison, KTLA reports.

 Jean Anthony Parret had used stolen identities to purchase vehicles at multiple dealerships throughout Southern California between November 2021 and January 2022.
-He then went to dealerships throughout Southern California and took out loans using the stolen victims info and credit to purchase cars.
+He then went to dealerships throughout Southern California and took out loans using the stolen info and credit to purchase cars.
 The list of purchased vehicles is fairly long for having been purchased in such a short time.
 Per The Daily Bulletin.

 He was accused of using someone else’s identity to steal a 2021 Ford Ranger Lariat from Cal Worthington Ford in Long Beach Nov.
 18, 2021; a 2020 Ford Ranger from Kia Downtown of Los Angeles on Nov.
 23, 2021; a 2022 Chevy Silverado from G. Bunnin Chevrolet in Santa Paula on Nov.
 26, 2021; a 2021 Nissan Titan from Garden Grove Nissan on Dec.
 15, 2021; a 2022 Chevy Silverado from Chevrolet of Montebello Jan.
 4, 2022; a 2022 Ford F-150 from Norm Reeves Ford in Cerritos Feb.
 21, 2022; and a 2022 Audi S3 from Walter’s Audi in Riverside on Feb.
 23, 2022.